 A. The Chairperson of the Department

 1. Appointment.
-Upon recommendation of the Department and in accordance with College and , the Chairperson shall be appointed by the Dean of the College of Liberal Arts and Sciences for a term of office as designated by the Dean, including such teaching responsibilities as may be agreed upon with the Dean.
+Upon recommendation of the Department and in accordance with the College Procedures for the Selection and Appointment of Chairpersons and Article X of the Faculty Senate Rules and Regulations, the Chairperson shall be appointed by the Dean of the College of Liberal Arts and Sciences for a term of office as designated by the Dean, including such teaching responsibilities as may be agreed upon with the Dean.

 2. Responsibilities and Authority: The Chairperson shall be responsible for the administration and operation of the Department.
 His/her specific authority and responsibilities shall include, but are not limited to, the following: